developers-ubonu/fintrack/docs/fintrack/UC-JP/README.md

 - Updated job profitability calculation
 - Confirmation of successful association

+**(Note:** For MVP, associating a single revenue entry (like one payment received) to multiple jobs is not directly supported.
+If a payment covers multiple jobs, the user should record separate revenue entries associated with each respective job.)

 **Error Handling / Alternate Flows:**
 - If job list cannot be retrieved (offline): Allow revenue entry without job association, flag for later association
 - If revenue is associated with wrong job: Provide ability to reassign to correct job